kydycode/ableton-mcp-boost/README.md

 ### Cursor Integration

-Run ableton-mcp without installing it permanently through uvx.
+Run ableton-mcp-boost without installing it permanently through uvx.
 Go to Cursor Settings > MCP and paste this as a command:

 ```
-uvx ableton-mcp
+uvx ableton-mcp-boost
 ```

 ⚠️ Only run one instance of the MCP server (either on Cursor or Claude Desktop), not both